Art Therapy

 What is Art Therapy?

-“Art therapy helps people express their feelings when words cannot,” explains Sarah Deaver, president of the American Art Therapy Association (AATA).
+“Art therapy helps people express their feelings when words cannot,” says Sarah Deaver, president of the American Art Therapy Association (AATA).
+This simple truth captures the heart of what makes art therapy such a transformative experience.

 Meet our Art Therapist